learn-academy-2022-bravo/week-1-assessment-lundrew/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: A higher-order function is a function that can take a function as an argument or returns a function.

-2. Jest:
+2. Jest: Jest is used to test code.
+You create a javascript file and use the test() function to output in the console showing the tests had passed.

-3. Objects:
+3. Objects: Objects are entities that have characteristics to define it.
+These values can be properties and methods and have data types like strings, numbers and booleans.

-4. Method:
+4. Method: Methods are the actions that can be performed on objects.
+This means when we apply a method to an object, and is executed like a function within the object.

-5. Classes:
+5. Classes: Classes are used to bundle up objects so there are not duplicate properties in the code.
+This makes for a cleaner syntax.